NVIDIA CUDA

 cudaMemcpy( ..., cudaMemcpyDeviceToHost );

 Since the host-to-device data transfer is synchronous, the CPU thread will not reach the kernel call until the host-to-device transfer is complete.
-Once the kernel is issued, the CPU thread moves to the device-to-host transfer, but the transfer cannot begin due to the device-side order of execution.
+So, this is why cudaDeviceSynchronize() is unnecessary after cudaMemcpy().
+On the other hand, once the kernel is issued, the CPU thread moves to the device-to-host transfer, but the transfer cannot begin due to the device-side order of execution.
 The asynchronous behavior of kernel launches makes overlapping device and host computation very simple.

 cudaMemcpy( ..., cudaMemcpyHostToDevice );